-- Bake for 11-13 minutes until the doughnuts are beginning to brown.
+- Bake for 11-13 minutes until the donuts are beginning to brown.

-- Remove from the oven and let the doughnuts rest in the pan for about 5 minutes.
+- Remove from the oven and let rest in the pan for about 5 minutes.
 Then, flip the donut pan upside down so the donuts fall out onto a cooling rack.

-- While the doughnuts are cooling, make your glaze by whisking together the powdered sugar with the 4 tsp champagne and 1 tsp vanilla bean paste/extract in a small bowl.
+- While the donuts are cooling, make your glaze by whisking together the powdered sugar with the 4 tsp champagne and 1 tsp vanilla bean paste/extract in a small bowl.

-- Once the doughnuts are cooled, dunk them into the glaze and then place back onto the cooling rack so the glaze can solidify.
+- Once cooled, dunk them into the glaze and then place back onto the cooling rack so the glaze can solidify.
 If you want, add sparkly sprinkles at this time as well.
 Once the glaze has set, serve and enjoy!

-- *Doughnuts are best enjoyed the day of.
+- Donuts are best enjoyed the day of.
 However, you can store them in the fridge and enjoy within 3-5 days.
-Doughnuts stored in the fridge will taste best after they are allowed to come to room temperature for the best texture.
-Not recommended to reheat*
+They can be stored in the fridge and will taste best after they are allowed to come to room temperature for the best texture.
+Not recommended to reheat.

 Amount Per Serving: Calories: 259Total Fat: 8gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 7mgSodium: 182mgCarbohydrates: 43gFiber: 1gSugar: 26gProtein: 3g

 ShortGirlTallOrder occasionally offers nutritional information for recipes contained on this site.
 This information is provided as a courtesy and is an estimate only.
 This information comes from online calculators.
 Although shortgirltallorder.com attempts to provide accurate nutritional information, these figures are only estimates.